code-423n4/2023-11-zetachain/README.md

 [ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here: https://github.com/zeta-chain/node and https://github.com/zeta-chain/protocol-contracts/tree/main/contracts
-- How many contracts are in scope?:
+- How many contracts are in scope?: 13
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?: 0
 - How many external imports are there?:
 - How many separate interfaces and struct definitions are there for the contracts within scope?:
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?: Inheritance
-- How many external calls?:
+- How many external calls?: 0
 - What is the overall line coverage percentage provided by your tests?:
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: False
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): ERC-29 Token, Multi-Chain
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: Yes
-- Please describe required context:
+- Please describe required context: You need to understand how the protocol works to understand how the cross chain elements come into play.
-- Does it use an oracle?:
+- Does it use an oracle?: No
-- Describe any novel or unique curve logic or mathematical models your code uses:
+- Describe any novel or unique curve logic or mathematical models your code uses: Protocol using shared TSS key to manage assets using decentralized validators
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?: True, Some concepts borrowed from ThorChain and Evmos
-- Does it use a side-chain?:
+- Does it use a side-chain?: False
-- Describe any specific areas you would like addressed:
+- Describe any specific areas you would like addressed: Try to break cross-chain elements, ZRC20, accounting between external chain state and Zetachain state
 ```

 # Tests